Blueprint CS Foundations

 - At least three of five CS concepts; Abstraction, Algorithms, Programming, Data, and Networks.

-To help educators understand the criteria and see them in practice, CS4ALL is providing exemplary units.
+To help educators understand the criteria and see them in practice, CS4ALL is providing sample units.
 These units were written by educators from different parts of the CS education community, including K-12 CS teachers, CS education academics, and teaching artists and practitioners.
 Units range in instructional time from 10-25 hours.
 Units for the lower grades, and those that align with other subject areas tend to be shorter.